OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The Android platform provides many in-built libraries for frequently used functionalities in applications, for example cryptography, Bluetooth, NFC, network or location libraries.
 Determining the presence of these libraries in an application can give us valuable information about its nature.

 For instance, if an application is importing `javax.crypto.Cipher`, it indicates that the application will be performing some kind of cryptographic operation.
 Fortunately, cryptographic calls are very standard in nature, i.e, they need to be called in a particular order to work correctly, this knowledge can be helpful when analyzing cryptography APIs.
 For example, by looking for the `Cipher.getInstance` function, we can determine the cryptographic algorithm being used.
 With such an approach we can directly move to analyzing cryptographic assets, which often are very critical in an application.
-Further information on how to analyse Android's cryptographic APIs is discussed in the section  "[Android Cryptographic APIs](0x05e-testing-cryptography "Android Cryptographic APIs")".
+Further information on how to analyze Android's cryptographic APIs is discussed in the section  "[Android Cryptographic APIs](0x05e-testing-cryptography "Android Cryptographic APIs")".

 Similarly, the above approach can be used to determine where and how an application is using NFC.
 For instance, an application using Host-based Card Emulation for performing digital payments must use the `android.nfc` package.
 Therefore, a good stating point for NFC API analysis would be to consult the [Android Developer Documentation](https://developer.android.com/guide/topics/connectivity/nfc/hce "Host-based card emulation overview") to get some ideas and start searching for critical functions such as `processCommandApdu` from the `android.nfc.cardemulation.HostApduService` class.

+##### Enumerating Domains

+Most of the apps you might encounter connect to remote endpoints.
+Even before you perform any dynamic analysis (e.g. traffic capture and analysis), you can obtain some initial inputs or entry points by enumerating the domains to which the application is supposed to communicate with.

+Typically these domains will be present as strings within the binary of the application.
+One way to achieve this is by _grepping_ the domain names using regular expressions or by using automated tools such as [APKEnum](https://github.com/shivsahni/APKEnum "APKEnum: A Python Utility For APK Enumeration") or [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF").
+For this you can target the app binary directly or reverse engineering it and target the disassembled or decompiled code.
+The latter option has a clear advantage: it can provide you with **context**, as you'll be able to see in which context each domain is being used (e.g. class and method).

+From here on you can use this information to derive more insights which might be of use later during your analysis, e.g. you could match the domains to the pinned certificates or the network security configuration or perform further reconnaissance on domain names to know more about the target environment.

 ##### Network Communication